kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 #js [1 3 5 7 11]
 ```

-We can use the same `aget` and `aset` functions to get and set elements at
-a specific index.
+For array access, we can use the `aget` and `aset` functions. `aget` takes a JavaScript array and an index into that array and returns the element at that index. `aset` has an additional parameter, which is the value to set at the specified index.
+Like `set!`, `aset` mutates the array in place.

 ```clojure
 cljs.user=> (def primes #js [1 3 5 7 11])                  ;; <1>